-They will also work with other professionals such as Lawyers, Conveyancers and Estate Agents to finalise mortgage agreements and tie up any loose ends to ensure that the customer can move into their new home on time.
+They’ll also work with other professionals such as Lawyers, Conveyancers, and Estate Agents to finalise mortgage agreements and tie up any loose ends to ensure that the customer can move into their new home on time.

 The right person will:

 - Be a people person who will always have customers’ best interests at heart.

 - Be confident in their skills and knowledge.

 - Like working to tight deadlines to ensure that a property purchase goes through on time.

 - Have excellent communication skills to make sure that customers always understand what’s going on and that their needs are being met.